+Project MV History Resource 3.1 Presentation.pptx.
 If students completed the research homework, what did they find out about Gill Hicks or Martine Wright?
-What happened to them on 7/7? (lost both legs), how have they responded it? (to fight for peace, participating in the Olympics).
-How could they have responded (bitter, angry, afraid, reclusive etc).
-NB If students were not set this as homework, show film about Martine Wright (hyperlink on Slide 2) as an example of severely injured victims rebuilding their lives positively.
+What happened to them on 7/7? (lost both legs), how have they responded? (working for peace; participating in the 2012 Paralympics).
+How could they have responded? (bitter, angry, afraid, reclusive etc.) NB If students were not set this as homework, show film about Martine Wright (link on Slide 2) as an example of severely injured victims rebuilding their lives positively.

 Focus on those who lost friends and family.
 They have also had to try to rebuild their lives.
 Start with film on Guardian website (Slide 3 – ‘6 Years On’) which interviews four people – three of whom lost family members (including Esther Hyman talking about her sister, Miriam) and one who was injured and survived.
 You will need to explain that the film was made in 2011 after the official inquest into those who died (and explain that an inquest is an enquiry into the cause of death).